Treatment of Toe Fractures

 For some ankle fractures, surgery is needed to repair the fracture and other soft tissue related injuries, if present.
 The podiatrist will select the procedure that is appropriate for your injury.

-It is important to follow your foot surgeon’s instructions after treatment.
+It is important to follow your Podiatrist’s instructions after treatment.
 Failure to do so can lead to infection, deformity, arthritis and chronic pain.